 200,000 tracks.
 17,000 artists.
 One team.

-Meet the professional engineers with 122 years of collective music mastering experience.
+Meet the professional engineers with over 60 years of collective music mastering experience.

 Playing in bands as a teenager and always being the one in the corner recording demos on a four track cassette recorder led Brian to a 2-year recording program at The Art Institute of Philadelphia.
 After graduation Brian joined Disc Makers in The SoundLAB (after a brief and memorable stint in the packaging dept. running one of the automated CD packaging machines), burning CD-Rs and transferring masters for cassette duplication.
 Since joining The SoundLAB in 1994, he has mastered thousands of projects in every genre of music.